 Art and design is at the centre of a creative curriculum.
 Students experience a broad range of art, design and craft experiences aiming to develop a joy of creating and making art.

 Whilst there is due regard for the development of skills our emphasis is on providing a means of self- expression, sense of achievement and a means of expression.
 This may be through a portfolio of work unique to their interests, life experiences and responses to art experiences explored in school or a GCSE in Art and Design.

 The relaxed environment in Art sessions allows students to develop their language and use their communication skills to discussart and the world around them.
-Regular visits to both local and national galleries as well as recreational art clubs in school demonstrates to our students how, looking at, and making art can be an enriching life experience when they leave school.
+Visits to galleries as well as recreational art clubs in school demonstrates to our students how, looking at, and making art can be an enriching life experience when they leave school.

 Communication and Social Skills

 Students receive a weekly Communication and Social Skills lesson, jointly planned and delivered by a Teacher and a Speech and Language therapist.
 Students receive direct and specific teaching of key language skills and social skills to equip them with the skills to think things through, manage their feelings and choose appropriate behaviour and social strategies.

 In KS3 the focus is on supporting transition to secondary school, their learning and social aspects of school life.
 Y7 work in their tutor groups with Y8 upwards being grouped by their speech, language and communication need.
 In KS4 the emphasis is upon building on these skills to get accreditation and to support work experience and transition to post 16 placements.

 Communication, interaction and social skills lessons support student levels of confidence and independence enabling them to participate more fully in lessons, all aspects of school life and life beyond school.
 They support literacy development, speaking and listening, phonological awareness, social skills, vocabulary development and comprehension.